UPDATE: Guide to Russian Federation Law in English:

 · Death Penalty.
 Russian Federation (Legislationline) Select topic “Death Penalty.”
 Discusses legal framework for death penalty in the Russian Federation, and the Moratorium installed in 1996.

-· Ruling Russia: Law, Crime and Justice in a Changing Societ.
-William Alex Pridemore, editor.
-Lanham, Md.: Rowman & Littlefield, 2005.
+· Pridemore, William Alex, ed.
+Ruling Russia: Law, Crime and Justice in a Changing Societ.
+Alex Lanham, Md.: Rowman & Littlefield, 2005.
 Articles on many aspects of crime and criminal justice by both Russian and other scholars.
-Some of these articles are: „The Criminal Procedure Code of 2001: Will It Make Russian Justice More Fair?” by Peter H. Solomon; „Juvenile Crime and Justice in Post-Soviet Russia,” by Daniel G. Rodeheaver and James L. Williams; „Injecting Drug Use and HIV: Harm Reduction Programs and the Russian Legal System,” by William E. Butler; „The Russian Correctional System during the Transition,” by Roy King and Laura Piacentini.
+Some of these articles are: “The Criminal Procedure Code of 2001: Will It Make Russian Justice More Fair?” by Peter H. Solomon; “Juvenile Crime and Justice in Post-Soviet Russia,” by Daniel G. Rodeheaver and James L. Williams; “Injecting Drug Use and HIV: Harm Reduction Programs and the Russian Legal System,” by William E. Butler; “The Russian Correctional System during the Transition,” by Roy King and Laura Piacentini.

-· Terrorism: Russian Federation (Legislationline) Select topic “Terrorism.”
-Includes the Federal Constitutional Law “On the State of Emergency,” (2001 as amended 2005), other primary laws, secondary legislation, as well as a case from the European Court of Human Rights.
+· Terrorism: Russian Federation (Legislationline) Select topic “Counter-Terrorism.”
+Includes the Federal Constitutional Law “On the State of Emergency,” other primary laws, secondary legislation, as well as a case from the European Court of Human Rights.

 · “The Development of the Russian Law ‘On Countering Extremist Activity’.”
-Statutes and Decisions 43:1-43-2 (2008).
-The first issue includes “Law of the Russian Federation ‘On Countering Extremist Activity” as adopted July 25, 2002, as well as a governmental decree, orders of the General Procuracy and a determination of the Constitutional Court in regard to extremist activity, as well as newspaper articles.
-The second issue contains press coverage measures taken in regard to extremist activity.
+Statutes and Decisions : The Laws of the USSR and Its Successor States 43:1-43:2 (2008) The first issue includes “Law of the Russian Federation ‘On Countering Extremist Activity” as adopted July 25, 2002, as well as a governmental decree, orders of the General Procuracy and a determination of the Constitutional Court in regard to extremist activity, as well as newspaper articles.
+The second issue contains press coverage of measures taken in regard to extremist activity.

 · Intelligence Related Laws and Decrees (Federation of American Scientists).
 Some translated laws included are: On the Fight Against Terrorism (of July 25, 1998); On Foreign Intelligence, (January 10, 1996); On Information, Informatization, and the Protection of Information, (February 20, 1995).
 Also includes many presidential decrees dealing with security issues, statutes of bodies involved with security, and other related material.
 Also: Statute on Federal Security Service of the Russian Federation and Structure of Federal Security Agencies (2003).